Abhijith12371/Nest/README.md

 3. **Prepare Input Data:**

    - Place the clinical trial JSON file in the root directory (e.g., `response.json`).
-   - Ensure the eligibility criteria file (e.g., `eligibilities.txt`) is formatted as pipe-separated values (|).
+   - Ensure the eligibility criteria file (e.g., `eligibilities.txt` which will be found in the brief case of nest) is formatted as pipe-separated values (|).
 Note that the eligibilities are provided in brief case format.

 4. **Run the Application:**